HankB/ZFSsupport/README.md

 the dump on the remote.
 It will overwrite any local changes since the previous snapshot.

+It seems that when a lot of files are deleted locally, that results in a fairly large snapshot dump.

 ## Requirements

 * passwordless ssh login on the remote (`see copy-ssh-id`) For the current